The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 We’re here to give you a better understanding of the pathway to recovery.

-As mentioned previously, when you’re assessed against the Diagnostic and Statistical Manual for Mental Disorders and placed on the ASAM criteria of care, it’ll become clearer what treatment is best for your individual needs.
+As mentioned previously, when you’re assessed against the Diagnostic and Statistical Manual for Mental Disorders and placed on the ASAM criteria of care, it’ll become clearer what treatment journey is best for your individual needs.

 You may want to think about the pros and cons of the different services available.